Petty's Notebook

 The Centered Collision Sum

 Subtract the family bias and the divergence vanishes.
-The centered sum converges at s = 1.
+The centered sum converges at s=1, and the rate of convergence is controlled by the classical zero-free region.

 October 2023